imageio/imageio-ffmpeg/README.md

 wheels that include the binary executables of ffmpeg and ffprobe.
 These can then be installed (and updated, and uninstalled) easily with pip.

+(For those interested, the actual binaries are on https://github.com/imageio/imageio-binaries.)

 Maybe the purpose ends there.
 Though I think I'll also move some of the actual wrapping here, and thus make imageio a bit lighter.
 This repo can then also be used by itself.